 - (a) Two examiners shall be recommended by the Senior Supervisor, in consultation with the Head of the School of Music or person(s) designated by the Head as responsible for postgraduate research within the School, and nominated on the "DMA Examiner Request" form by the Head of School for approval by the Dean of Postgraduate Research.
 Nominations must be received no later than two weeks after submission of the written thesis/recording(s)/portfolio.
-The form is available from the Postgraduate Office or the Postgraduate Studies website.
+The form is available from the Postgraduate Studies website.
 No member of the supervisory team may be an examiner.
 Normally one of the examiners will be from New Zealand, and one will be based overseas. - (b) Prior to the nomination of examiners, the candidate shall be informed by the Senior Supervisor who the proposed examiners are.
-The candidate has the right to make a case to the Dean of Postgraduate Research that a particular person not be an examiner.

-- (c) The Senior Supervisor may not be an examiner, but may be involved in the examination process, including viewing and commenting on the examiners' reports and attending the public recital/lecture presentation and oral examination, as below. - (d) Once examiners have been nominated, all communication between the University and the examiners that relates to the examination must be through the Postgraduate Office. - (e) Supervisors of the candidate must not contact examiners about matters relating to the degree prior to the public recital/lecture and oral components of the assessment once they have been appointed. - (f) If the Head of Department/School is a supervisor, he or she shall appoint a deputy to act as Head for the purposes of administering the examination, including the nomination of examiners. - (g) The two examiners shall each submit an independent written report on the thesis and composition portfolio (DMA in Composition), or thesis and CD recording (DMA in Performance) to the Postgraduate Office, which shall forward the reports to the Head of Department/School or appointed deputy.
-Each report must be accompanied by a "DMA Examiner's Report" form (available from the Postgraduate Studies website), which is to be completed by the examiner. - (h) The supervisory team shall provide a joint contextual report on the student's thesis and portfolio or thesis and CD, and fulfilment of Parts One and Two of the degree, within four weeks of the submission of the thesis and portfolio or thesis and CD.
-The contextual report must be submitted to the Postgraduate Office, which shall forward it to the Dean of Postgraduate Research and to the candidate.
-If the candidate has any concerns over the contextual report, the candidate should raise the matters with the Dean of Postgraduate Research within a week of receiving the report. - (i) After both examiners' reports have been received, copies shall be given to the Senior Supervisor, who has the right to make a written report on any aspect of the examiners' reports.
-The Senior Supervisor's report, signed by all members of the supervisory team, shall be submitted to the
+The candidate has the right to make a case to the Dean of Postgraduate Research that a particular person not be an examiner. - (c) Once examiners have been nominated, all communication between the University and the examiners that relates to the examination must be through the Postgraduate Office. - (d) Supervisors of the candidate must not contact examiners about matters relating to the degree prior to the public recital/lecture and oral components of the assessment once they have been appointed. - (e) If the Head of Department/School is a supervisor, he or she shall appoint a deputy to act as Head for the purposes of administering the examination, including the nomination of examiners. - (f) The two examiners shall each submit an independent written report on the thesis and composition portfolio (DMA in Composition), or thesis and CD recording (DMA in Performance) to the Postgraduate Office, which shall forward the reports to the Head of Department/School or appointed deputy.
+Each report must be accompanied by a "DMA Examiner's Report" form, which is to be completed by the examiner. - (g) After both examiners' reports have been received, copies shall be given to the Senior Supervisor, who has the right to submit a written report on any aspect of the examiners' reports to the Dean